spookyoo/PlanMyCourse/README.md

         If on windows just follow the instructions normally

-        a) Make sure you are in the project directory itself in the terminal.
-Once you are, do the following: docker-compose up -d
+        Make sure you are in the project directory itself in the terminal.
+Once you are, do the following: docker-compose up -d (It needs to be reworked right now since it gets the previous course catalogue table)

-        b) Then, open and use another terminal tab where you are to run the server, which you would run the command: docker logs -f main_server

-        c) Then, open and use another terminal tab where you are to open that of the PlanMyCourse website which you would run the command: docker logs -f main_frontend
+        --> This will start up that of server and if you want to go into the website, the link is: http://localhost:5173/

         --> If you want to stop the docker-compose.yml from running: docker-compose down